-Metromile provides customers with a Pulse device to connect to their cars, which tracks mileage, and helps to locate the car if it is lost and notify drivers when street cleaning is scheduled.
+Policyholders receive a Pulse device that connects to their cars, tracks mileage, helps to locate the car if it is lost and notifies them when street cleaning is scheduled.

 Once you sign up, you receive the Pulse device that easily connects to your car and monitors how many miles you drive each day.

-The Pulse device also links to the Metromile mobile app, which notifies you when street sweeping is scheduled (in certain markets), so you can avoid parking in penalty zones.
+The device links to the Metromile mobile app, which alerts you when street sweeping is scheduled (in certain markets), so you can avoid parking in penalty zones.